Takoi1/Takoi1/README.md

  -👋 Hey Welcome to my profile! </br>
--🌱 I'm Takoi , a motivated Junior web developer who is interested in MEA/RN STACK and WordPress.
+-🌱 I'm Takoi ,  QA Engineer with a strong background in Full stack web development 🧪 Passionate about testing — manual, automation (Cypress, Selenium)

 <!---
 Takoi1/Takoi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.